A systematic variational approach to band theory in a quantum computer: Method

 Having transformed our Hamiltonian into reciprocal space (Eq.~\ref{eq:H:kspace}), we must now consider mapping each ladder operator to a set of Pauli words.
 The ladder operators must satisfy the following:

 Meanwhile, the Pauli spin operators $\hat X$, $\hat Y$, $\hat Z$ act on a qubit's basis states in the following way:

 It is easy to verify that the following mapping suffices for a single qubit:

 In multi-electron systems, one typically adopts the Jordan-Wigner transformation, which retains the form of Eqs.~\ref{eq:mapping:c} but appends a $\hat Z$ operation on \bigq{M} other qubits to enforce fermionic antisymmetry.
 Alternatively, one may adopt the Bravyi-Kitaev transformation, which requires operations on only \bigq{\log M} qubits, but uses a non-intuitive basis and involves non-adjacent interactions more difficult to simulate on certain qubit architectures.
 We refer the reader to Seeley et al.\cite{Seeley_2012} for an excellent introduction to both transforms.
 However, because we are considering single-electron systems, there {\em are} no other fermions to exchange with, and we may use Eqs.~\ref{eq:mapping:c} directly, so that each ladder operator acts on only \bigq{1} qubits.
+This significantly reduces the complexity of our Hamiltonian, as we shall presently see.

 We may rewrite Eq.~\ref{eq:H:kspace} to exploit the Hermiticity of $\hat H_{\vb{k}}$.

 since the transpose term $ H_{\beta\alpha} c^\dagger_\beta c_\alpha = (H_{\alpha\beta} c^\dagger_\alpha c_\beta)^\dagger $.
 Applying Eqs.~\ref{eq:mapping:c} and noting $\hat X^2=\hat Y^2=\hat I$, $-i\hat X\hat Y = i\hat Y\hat X = \hat Z$: